 1. Lesson plan and make copies for at least the first week after break so you can actually rest and re-charge during the break; you'll need it.

-2. Plan less intense, more interactive activities that let your students talk - 'cause they will anyway.
-Harness it for learning.
+2. Plan less intense, more interactive activities that let your students talk - because they will anyway.
+Harness their talking for learning.

 3. Don't be afraid to try something new.
 If it works - great!
-If it fails miserably, your students probably won't remember it in two weeks after break anyway.
+If it fails miserably, your students probably won't remember it after the holiday break anyway.